cczapski/cczapski.github.io/product-work/designing-for-unintentional-errors.md

 This particular issue allowed me to recognize the need to consider more closely what could go wrong with user input, and to anticipate user errors as much as possible for users.

 With a product like Vineya that contains so many different elements, I will be continually discovering problems with original and even improved upon designs, and searching for the best improvements for my users.

+<h3 class="second-h3">The Learnings</h3>

+##### Evaluate all solutions, no matter how quick of a fix they may seem to be
+Although quick, untested improvements are often necessary evils in a fast-paced, agile world, they can lead to critical and unintended errors.
+Seeing the issues occur from this instance has led me to think twice before signing off on a quick solution, especially if the updates are being made to critical aspects of a user's flow, no matter how trivial they may seem at the time.

+##### Take time to design and develop contextual feedback, especially in critical forms
+Even with the use of an "Ends Next Day" checkbox as a solution to our problem, the addition of feedback could have prevented many of the errors that users encountered from the quick fix.
+It's critical to inform any user key information about their interactions to ensure they're achieving their ultimate goals while using a product.

+##### Identify their strengths and collaborate with team members to improve the process and the solution
+Through the design process, I discovered how useful QA engineers could be while validating a solution.
+As a designer, I consider myself to be fairly attuned to user behavior, but often forget about those unexpected "what if" interactions from atypical user paths.
+Collaborating with our QA team, who focus daily on anticipating all the things a user could try to do to create some sort of bug in the system,  allowed me to develop a more well-rounded, straight-forward solution.
+I continue to involve their expertise in my process to this day.

 <p class="italic small-note">Have any thoughts, ideas, feedback?
 I love to discuss my work, so <a href="mailto:casiemattrisch@gmail.com">let me know</a>!</p>